-The principal focus of the Company during 2021 continued to be that of an employing company acting on behalf of other operating companies in the UK such as Marsh Limited.
-The Board received updates, and monitored matters relating to the Group's people strategy and culture, employee benefits and the benefits harmonisation work which followed the acquisition of the JLT Group of Companies by MMC.
-In addition, the Board retained a focus on a number of other matters which included the 2021 year-end review process and the total compensation review, attrition rates, gender pay gap reporting, the Modern Slavery Statement, global mobility, changes in HR legislation and relevant internal policies, diversity and inclusion, the graduate and apprenticeship schemes and UK payment practices.
-The Board has discussed the feedback and actions arising from engagement surveys and the developing culture of the Group remains an important consideration, as does the Organisation's continued response to the Covid-19 pandemic.
-In addition, the Board provided oversight and challenge in respect of the development of the culture of the organisation.
+The principal focus of the Company during 2022 continued to be that of an employing company acting on behalf of other operating companies in the UK such as Marsh Limited and Marsh Corporate Services Limited.
+The Board received updates, and monitored matters relating to the Group's people strategy and culture, employee benefits.
+In addition, the Board retained a focus on a number of other matters which included the 2022 year-end review process and the total compensation review, attrition rates, gender and ethnicity pay gap reporting, the Modern Slavery Statement, global mobility, changes in HR legislation, diversity and inclusion, health and safety matters, the graduate and apprenticeship schemes and UK payment practices.
+The Board discussed the feedback and actions arising from client and employee engagement surveys and the developing culture of the Group.